 incisions, and, when performed by experienced physicians, the success

-rates range from 80% to 95%.
-The use of tension-free slings, called TVTs
+rates range from 80 percent to 95 percent.
+The use of tension-free

-patients.
-In the case of a TVT, an inert, permanent sling is placed
+medically frail patients.
+In the case of a TVT, an inert, permanent

-under the mid-urethra, using an incision that is less than one inch
+sling is placed under the mid-urethra, using an incision that is less

-long.
-The sling is passed with a needle behind the pubic bone through
+than one inch long.
+The sling is passed with a needle behind the pubic

-two even smaller incisions through the pubic hair region.
-The TOT, or
+bone through two even smaller incisions through the pubic hair region.

-transobturator tape, is a more recent innovation.
-This uses the same
+The TOT, or transobturator tape, is a more recent innovation.
+This uses

-vaginal incision, but the sling is passed out the groin, reducing the
+the same vaginal incision, but the sling is passed out the groin,

-risk of injury to the bladder.
-Both procedures take just a few minutes
+reducing the risk of injury to the bladder.
+Both procedures take just a

-to perform, and have very little pain or recovery time.
-Oftentimes a
+few minutes to perform, and have very little pain or recovery time.

-cystocele repair, commonly called a “bladder lift,” will be done at the
+Oftentimes a cystocele repair, commonly called a “bladder lift,” will be

-same time as a sling.
-This is needed when the bladder herniates through
+done at the same time as a sling.
+This is needed when the bladder

-identified and repaired, and the bladder will be lifted back to its
+floor will be identified and repaired, and the bladder will be lifted

-Another advance in the treatment of instrinsic sphincter deficiency, or
+Another advance in the treatment of intrinsic sphincter deficiency, or

 bladder neck weakness, is the use of collagen injections next to the